explosivegaming/ExpCluster/exp_gui/docs/reference.md

 If you're caching data per force, it is more efficient to use a single unfiltered iteration rather than multiple filtered ones.

+The naming convention to be followed is:

+- `refresh` when the first argument is an instance of the element.
+- `refresh_all` when there using `:tracked_elements` without a filter.
+- `refresh_online` when there using `:online_elements` without a filter.
+- `refresh_*` when there using `:tracked_elements` with a filter, e.g. `refresh_force`.
+- `refresh_*_online` when there using `:online_elements` with a filter, e.g. `refresh_force_online`.
+- `update` can be used when the new state is dependend on the old state, e.g. incrementing a counter.
+- `reset` can be used when the element has a default state it can be returned to.
+- `save` can be used when the current state is stored in some way.
+- `*_row` when the action applies to a row within a table rather than an element.
+- The name does not indicate if a cache is used, this is because a cache should be used where possible.

 ```lua
 function Elements.my_tracked_label.calculate_force_data(force)
     return {